tizenpdk/mic/doc/usage.rst

-  help(?)            give detailed help on a specific sub-command fs                 create fs image, which is also a chroot directory loop               create loop image, including multi-partitions raw                create raw image, containing multi-partitions
+  help(?)            give detailed help on a specific sub-command fs                 create fs image, which is also a chroot directory loop               create loop image, including multi-partitions

 - <ksfile>:

 The kickstart file is a simple text file, containing a list of items about image partition, setup, Bootloader, packages to be installed, etc, each identified by a keyword.

 In Tizen, the released image will have a ks file along with image.
-For example, you can download the ks file from: http://download.tizen.org/releases/daily/trunk/ivi/latest/images/ivi-min...
+For example, you can download the ks file from: http://download.tizen.org/releases/weekly/tizen/mobile/latest/images/...

 - Options include: